r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/security/defender-endpoint/get-remediation-all-activities.md

             "requesterEmail": "user1@contoso.com",
             "status": "Active",
             "statusLastModifiedOn": "2021-02-10T13:20:36.4719698Z",
             "description": "Update Silverlight to a later version  to mitigate 55 known vulnerabilities affecting your devices.
-Doing so can help lessen the security risk to your organization due to versions which have reached their end-of-support.  ", "relatedComponent": "Microsoft Silverlight",
+Doing so can help lessen the security risk to your organization due to versions which have reached their end-of-support.", "relatedComponent": "Microsoft Silverlight",
             "targetDevices": 18511,
             "rbacGroupNames": [